circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Contactpersoon Bedrijf, Geboortedatum, K.v.K. nummer, Actiecode
+- Profile fields to show: Contactpersoon Bedrijf, Geboortedatum, K.v.K. nummer

 9. Type: Form fields
 - Name: Contact fields